catenacciA/FIscal-Management/README.md

 ```

 ### Windows
+#### Option 1: Double-click

+1. In the project directory, locate the "run_win.bat" file.
+2. Double-click the "run_win.bat" file to execute it.
+This batch file performs similar actions to the "run_unix.sh" script.
+> Note: If the program doesn't launch, or you encounter any issues, refer to Option 2 below.

+#### Option 2: Command Prompt

 1. Open the command prompt (`cmd.exe`) and navigate to the project directory.
 2. Run the "run_win.bat" batch file.
 This batch file performs similar actions to the "run_unix.sh" script.